 This Sweet and Sour Chicken (Chowking Style) is just like what you order from your favorite chinese restaurant.
 Although their version is with pork and fish.
 This recipe comes with Chicken fillet and can easily interchange with any meat available.
 It’s pretty much the same with Pork or fish.

-I adapted this recipe from Rasa Malaysia, however I tweaked some ingredients to conform to Filipino’s taste bud.
 It was not my intention to get the exact taste of Chowking’s sweet and sour recipe.
 But to my amaze, everybody in my family agreed it’s like Chowking’s Sweet and Sour pork.

 If you follow all the ingredients below without any substitute.
 You can get the perfect chinese style Sweet and Sour recipe.